 The name of the Corporation shall be the Association of Healthcare Internal Auditors, Inc. (“the Corporation”).

-a. foster the advancement and improvement of the healthcare Internal auditing profession;
+- Fostering the advancement and improvement of the healthcare internal auditing profession;

-e. develop and disseminate healthcare Internal auditing information for healthcare users, providers, and the general public;
+- Developing and disseminating healthcare internal auditing information for healthcare users, providers, and the general public;

-f. facilitate networking of healthcare internal auditors and,
+- Facilitating networking among healthcare internal auditors and,

-g.
-Perform any and all such other acts as are necessary, convenient and proper to the attainment of these objectives.
+- Performing any and all such other acts as necessary, convenient and proper to the attainment of these objectives.